 The extent of the restriction should also be relative to a person’s position in a business.
 For example, it can be acceptable for a senior employee with access to sensitive information to be subject to more heavy restrictions, as opposed to a junior employee with no access to sensitive information.

 What counts as a reasonable restrictive covenant depends on the nature of your business.
-However, by way of example, a restriction preventing a worker from soliciting your business or clients is more likely to be imposed than a covenant which simply prohibits contact with any customers or clients, many of which the employer may never have had contact with.
+However, by way of example, a restriction preventing a worker from soliciting clients with whom they have had contact with for a limited time prior to the termination of their employment is more likely to be enforced than a covenant which simply prohibits contact with any customers or clients, many of which the employee may never have had contact with.

-Similarly, a restrictive covenant preventing a person from working in the same industry within 10 miles of your premises is more likely to be enforceable than a covenant which simply prohibits them from working in the same industry within the UK, particularly if you do not have a UK wide presence.
+Similarly, a restrictive covenant preventing a person from working in the same industry within a limited distance of your premises is more likely to be enforceable than a covenant which simply prohibits them from working in the same industry within the UK, particularly if you do not have a UK wide presence.

 This is not intended to be an exhaustive list and a lot will depend upon the nature of your business.

-It may also be legitimate to restrict a person from working for a competitor for a period of 6 months anywhere in the UK if you are a national sales director and have a presence all through the UK.
+Other legitimate interests would be customer connections/goodwill and maintaining a stable workforce.
+It may be legitimate to restrict a person from working for a competitor for a period of 6 months anywhere in the UK if you are a national sales director and have a presence all through the UK.
 However, it would not be legitimate for the same restriction to be applied to a junior sales assistant who only operates in one region.

 It is rare that the court will enforce a restrictive covenant that lasts for over 12 months, unless there are exceptional circumstances.

-Even if you tick all the boxes for a restrictive covenant to be imposable, there are situations that can still render it void.
+Even if you tick all the boxes for a restrictive covenant to be enforceable, there are situations that can still render it void.

 If you terminate a contract of employment in a wrongful manner, then this is technically in breach of contract.
 This means that any restrictive covenants contained within it are automatically void, even if they would otherwise be enforceable.